 He has also presented papers and spoken at conferences in the UK and overseas, including the USA.
 In September 2017, for example, he presented a paper on the techniques of late c19 English stained glass workshops at the International Corpus Vitrearum Medii Aevi (CVMA) conference in Cambridge, later published: Art at the Surface: Creation, Recognition, Conservation.

-Jonathan’s own artwork has been commissioned for private and public purposes, including at the Nell Bank Centre, Ilkley (see image above) and past group exhibitions of his own work include locally at the Ilkley Art Trail and Mill Bridge Gallery in Skipton, and further afield at the Glaziers Art Fair in London.
+Jonathan’s own artwork has been commissioned for private and public purposes, including at the Nell Bank Centre, Ilkley (see image above) and past group exhibitions of his own work include locally at the Ilkley Art Trail; Mill Bridge Gallery in Skipton; and scheduled for September 2018: ‘Fire, Light & Shade’ exhibition at the Manor House Gallery, Ilkley.
+Outside the region Jonathan’s work has also been shown at the Glaziers Art Fair in London.

 Artist’s website: Jonathan Cooke Glass Painter